-Following successful completion of the Postgraduate Diploma HRM (or an equivalent course meeting CIPD requirements for the Advanced Level Diploma in HRM), you may be considered for direct entry to the MA HRM ‘top up’ with credit for up to 5 modules (100 credits) but will be required to complete 80 credits via the HR7155 Research Methods in HRM (20 credits) and the 15,000 word dissertation (60 credits).
+Following successful completion of the Human Resource Management Postgraduate Diploma (or an equivalent course meeting CIPD requirements for the Advanced Level Diploma in HRM), you may be considered for direct entry to the Human Resource Management MA top-up with credit for up to five modules (100 credits) but will be required to complete 80 credits through the Research Methods in HRM (HR7155) module (20 credits) and the 15,000 word dissertation (60 credits).

-You are normally required to demonstrate an average of 55% across their PGDip HRM/ALD HRM with 55% or more achieved in their dissertation/management research report/project to be admitted to the top up MA Human Resource Management course.
+You are normally required to demonstrate an average of 55% across the PGDip HRM/ALD HRM with 55% or more achieved in the dissertation/management research report/project to be admitted to the Human Resource Management MA top-up course.

-An alternative MA HRM option module (20 credits) may be taken, instead of HR7155, provided that you can demonstrate that you have successfully passed an equivalent HRM Research Methods module and supply a pass standard dissertation proposal, with the assessment of this determined by the MA HRM course leader/HR7155 module leader, as a condition of entering the top up MA HRM course.
+An alternative Human Resource Module MA optional module (20 credits) may be taken instead of the Research Methods in HRM module, provided that you can demonstrate that you have successfully passed an equivalent HRM Research Methods module and supply a pass standard dissertation proposal, with the assessment of this determined by the course/module leader as a condition of entering the HRM MA top-up course.